CMSgov/bcda-static-site/src/_announcements/bcda-data-limited-in-jan-2026-for-yearly-updates.md

 ## What data will be unavailable in Jan 2026?

-Claims data with a service date in 2026 will be unavailable.
 Requests to `/Group/all` and `/Patient` endpoints will be disabled while we wait for updated attribution info for your model entity.

 ## How should I request PY 2025 runout data?

 To request runout data for enrollees attributed to your organization in PY 2025:

-* Use the `runout` identifier with the /Group endpoint.
+* Use the `runout` identifier with the `/Group` endpoint.
 * Claims with a service date in 2026 will be excluded.
 Data returned will have a service date no later than December 31, 2025.
 * Use the [\_since parameter](/api-documentation/filter-claims-data.html#the-since-parameter) with the `runout` identifier to return data updated since your last runout request.
 [Review our documentation on the runout identifier](/api-documentation/filter-claims-data.html#the-runout-identifier-2).